How to become a game designer

 Individuals interested in pursuing this career may benefit from a solid blend of education, hands-on experience, and a combination of artistic and technical skills.

-Learn more about working in the field of game design, i.e., what game designers do, how to become a game designer, career paths, and career outlook, in the following infographic.
+Learn more about working in the field of game design, i.e., what game designers do, how to become a game designer, college degrees required, career paths, and career outlook, in the following infographic.